caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 int x;
 bool success = int.TryParse(str, out x); // success will be true, x will be 83. str = "some words";
-success = int.TryParse(str, out x); // success will be false, x will be unmodified.
+success = int.TryParse(str, out x); // success will be false, x will be 0.
 ```

 However, if you just want to find out whether or not the string is a valid number, but do not care about its actual value, you could use a discard variable for the out parameter, like this: